Almad/crystal-ball/README.md

 **to be automated...**

-1. Head to [Google Developer Console](https://console.developers.google.com), create a new project for your installation or development, go to "APIs & auth" -> "Credentials" -> Add Credentials on that project, select "OAuth 2.0 Client ID", "Web Application" and use `http://127.0.0.1:8000/accounts/google/login/callback/` for "Authorized redirect URIs".
+1. Head to [Google Developer Console](https://console.developers.google.com), create a new project for your installation or development, go to "API Manager" -> "Credentials" -> Add Credentials on that project, select "OAuth 2.0 Client ID", "Web Application" and use `http://127.0.0.1:8000/accounts/google/login/callback/` for "Authorized redirect URIs".

 1. Go to [your django admin](http://127.0.0.1:8000/admin/) and login with credentials you've entered during `syncdb` step

 	1. Go to "Sites", click on existing "example.com" site and change the domain name to `127.0.0.1:8000` (or wherever you are running)

 	1. Go to "Social applications" and add a new application with Google as a provider, credentials you've received from Google Developer Console and connected with the site from previous step

+## Development

+After altering dependency chain (like adding a line to `requirements.txt`), run

+`docker-compose build web`

+After modifying `models.py`:

+`docker-compose run web python manage.py makemigrations`

 ## Testing